miamaiers/Hello-World/README.md

 This is a sample of a good README.md file that can be used when describing a project.
-You can change the headings to fit yout needs, but the idea is to provide a summary of the project, the files used, programs written and how to execute the program.
+You can change the headings to fit your needs, but the idea is to provide a summary of the project, the files used, programs written and how to execute the program.
 Think of this as documentation for your project.

 ## Table of Contents